Elowen-jjw/TechnicalDemonstration/demonstration_description.md

 - Dead Code Removal: Removing unused assignments.
 - Comment Enhancement: Add an intent comment at the top and concise inline comments to clarify logic.

-After each tranformation, the output is saved to `improved_test_suites/`, making it easy to inspect the effect of individual transformations.
+After each transformation, the output is saved to `improved_test_suites/`, making it easy to inspect the effect of individual transformations.

 ## Usage